beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 Let's start with `self`^[A lot of other languages use the variable name `this` instead of `self`.].
-This is one of the hardest concepts to grok about this chapter, so we'll spend some time on it.
+This is one of the hardest concepts to grok about in this chapter, so we'll spend some time on it.

 Remember how the class is the blueprint, and the objects are made from that blueprint?